-This SECOND ADDENDUM TO STANDARD LEASE AGREEMENT ("Second Addendum") is attached to and made a part of that certain Lease between ____________________________________ ("Landlord"), and __________________________ ("Tenant"), which is dated ____________________ ("Lease").
+This SECOND ADDENDUM TO STANDARD LEASE AGREEMENT ("Second Addendum") is attached to and made a part of that certain Lease between OPT PARKHILL LLC., a Colorado limited liability company ("Landlord"), and [TBD] ("Tenant"), which is dated September ___, 2015 ("Lease").
 Landlord and Tenant desire to modify the Lease in the following particulars only.
 As such, Landlord and Tenant hereby agree that the following shall be included as part of said Lease: